 What types of trials are currently open

-- Observational studies — Following people with muscular dystrophy to understand progression and identify markers for trials.
+- Natural history studies — Following people with muscular dystrophy over time to understand disease progression and establish measures for testing new treatments.

 Recently added Muscular Dystrophy trials